 M is the ‘SatNav’ protocol belonging to Matsukone (exclusively for JP)

 If you find your system rebooting on its own once in a while, especially near airports or large microwave towers, it is most likely strong electromagnetic interference that is disrupting the system.
 Airport radar or similar.
 My Mio C230 GPS unit was really bad in that regards due to very poor shielding.
 Mazda has admitted to poor shielding in the North American models, and that is the main reason why WiFi was disabled, rather than upgrading the units, as they did for other markets.

 - ⇓ To install your SD card, just push down, at the same time trying to pull out the top portion of the SD cover, which is to the left of your USB ports.
 The cover is hinged on the bottom, which is why you want to concentrate on the top-side.
-However, if you would rather not risk breaking your fingernail, using a flat-blade screwdriver and gently prying the top of the cover away at the indent, is much easier!
+However, if you would rather not risk breaking your fingernail, using a small flat-blade screwdriver and gently prying the top of the cover away at the indent, is much easier!

 ⇓ I personally feel that Mazda should have retained the SD card slot cover design they had in the 2014 models with the convenient finger pull (shown below).